themeblvd/Theme-Blvd-WPML-Bridge/readme.txt

 = 2.0.1 =

-* Filtering of framework options ID adjusted to allow prior filtering before WPML Bridge.
+* Fixed some recent, admin compatibility issues with WPML.
+* Fail-safe added for those filtering theme options ID from child theme.

 = 2.0.0 =